-I’m Jacqueline Edmiston, mother, activist, wife, lover, gardener, artist and I thoroughly enjoy food, music and books.
+I’m Jacqueline Edmiston, mother, activist, wife, lover, gardener, artist.
+I thoroughly enjoy food, music and books.
 I’m a Permaculture landscape artist and facilitator and I practice eco-restorative design.
 Permaculture gives me the tools to proactively address our escalating environmental crisis.
 It’s my expression of awareness and reverence for the sacredness of all life.

 My youngest memories are of growing food in a garden in the sandy soils of Muizenberg with my late grandmother Betsie at the age of 5.
-I remember how surprised and excited I was in Sub A (Grade 1) when the potatoes that I’d stuck in the dirt grew into beautiful luscious plants, with no effort or fuss whatsoever.
+I remember how surprised and excited I was in Sub A (Grade 1) when the potatoes that I’d stuck in the ground grew into beautiful luscious plants, with little effort or fuss.
 A miracle!
-I remember how in my late teens, my fascination with healing herbs and the the joy I took in growing and researching them.
+I remember how in my late teens, my fascination with healing herbs and the the joy I took in collecting and researching them.

-I then entered the great wide world and gave and gained pieces of myself…..took a waitressing job, then a customer service job, then a job in sales, got married, bought a house, gave birth to my daughter, opened a pottery studio, renovated a house, gave birth to my son, studied photography, built a house, fostered a special little girl, had a life changing accident, worked some more as a web designer and then as an apprentice chef…….then realised it was more food activism than food preparation that interested me.
+I then entered the great wide world, gave and gained pieces of myself…..took a waitress job, then a customer service job, then a job in sales, got married, bought a house, gave birth to my daughter, opened a pottery studio, renovated a house, gave birth to my son, studied photography, built a house, fostered a special little girl, had a life changing accident, worked some more as a web designer and then as an apprentice chef…….But my drive has always been around the ethical buying and eating of food.

 I’m 36 now and I have come full circle.
 I have found my shape and purpose in Permaculture.
 The one thing that I was always meant for.
-Permaculture has given all my life experience a framework.
-I can see how each path I’ve explored has given me the building blocks for the work I’m doing now and the path ahead.
+Permaculture has given me and my life experience a framework.
+I can see how each path that I’ve explored has given me the foundation and building blocks for the work I’m now doing and the path that lies ahead of me.

 When I’m at home in Cape Town, I’m in my garden every day.
-In order to maintain a productive garden for my family and I………I really need about 4 to 6 dedicated hours in my garden.
-This can sometimes become challenging when I’m working on a project or teaching.
+In order to maintain a productive food garden for my family and I………I really need about 4 to 6 dedicated hours in my garden a day.
+This can sometimes be a challenging when I’m working on a project or teaching.

 My home and garden life:

-I harvest a variety of different medicinal, tea and cooking herbs from a herb spiral just outside my kitchen door.
+I harvest a variety of different medicinal and culinary herbs from our herb spiral which is well placed, just outside my kitchen door.
 Just on that note, no home should ever be without an abundant supply of parsley and lemons…….be sure to have a happy lemon tree close to your kitchen.

 I have an abundant supply of eggs daily from our hens.
-So abundant that we are able to share with friends and neighbors.
+So abundant, that we are able to feed our staff and share with friends and neighbors.

-We live in Bergvliet on 1200 Sq m, where we have a variety of established fruit and nut trees which for part of our small scale food forest and a dynamic kitchen garden placed right by my kitchen door, perfect for preparing our daily meals.
-I would guess that 40% of the fruit and vegetables that we consume comes from our garden.
+We live in Bergvliet on 1200 Sq m, where we have a variety of established fruit and nut trees which form part of our small scale food forest and a dynamic kitchen garden placed right by my kitchen door, perfect for preparing our daily meals.
+I would guess that roughly 40% of the fruit and vegetables that we consume come from our garden.
 If I’m not too busy with external projects this year, I hope to get it closer to 70%.
 We transitioned to a vegan diet this year for environmental and ethical reasons.
 So we spout greens for an extra nutrient boost.

 We try our best not to create any waste.
-In terms of food, this would mean that leftovers get placed in various buckets that we have: Ducks, Chickens, Composting Worms, Banana Circle, Rabbits
+In terms of food, this would mean that leftovers get placed in various buckets for feeding ducks, chickens, composting worms, banana circle and rabbits.

-All paper and cardboard packaging, organic matter, fabric (we only use natural fibers such as cotton, hemp, bamboo and wool) stays on the property and is either used for mulch, worm bedding or ends up in the banana circle.
+All paper and cardboard packaging, organic matter, fabric (we only use natural fibers such as cotton, hemp, bamboo and wool) stays on the property and is either used for mulch, compost and worm bedding or ends up in the banana circle.

 Walter Mitty: To see the world, things dangerous to come to, to see behind walls, draw closer, to find each other, and to feel.
 That is the purpose of life.